 Sometimes a happy surprise is enough to get you through the day... just.

-After leaving the flat Barossa Valley on Day 44, I knew I was in for some bumps.
+After leaving a relatively smooth Barossa Valley on Day 44, I knew I was in for some bumps.
 The undulating Adelaide Hills would begin on Day 46 and promptly introduce endless slopes and towering pine plantations.
-Thankfully, I was prepared.
-However, I didn’t anticipate the stunning scenery scattered throughout Warren Conservation Park.
-This unexplored patch of remarkably diverse scrubland fueled my trek right up until my tired bones crumpled in a heap at Scotts Shelter.
+Thankfully, I was prepared; though, I couldn’t anticipate the stunning scenery scattered throughout Warren Conservation Park.
+This patch of remarkably diverse scrubland fueled my trek right up until my tired bones crumpled in a heap at Scotts Shelter.

 I left the Rocky Paddock Campground with a surprising amount of enthusiasm, especially considering the extra kilometres I’d endured on Day 45.
 I used this early momentum to make a headstart on the crowds and clamber up the Tower Hill Track toward Warren Tower and the Warren Conservation Park entrance.